SeverinM/Space/README.txt

 Synopsis :

 This is my first "real" game made with unity.
-I never thought to publish my game before but when i saw my game became bigger and bigger i thought it can be a good idea.
+I never thought to publish it before but when i saw it became bigger and bigger i thought it can be a good idea.
-As i assumed my game will be never published, the code and the game is wrote in french.
+As i assumed my game will never be published, the code and the game is written in french.
 But i'm going to translate them as soon as possible.

 This game is a simple endless space shooter with bosses : the longer you survive the harder ennemies are.
-There are a highscore board, but it's not currently working because i have nowhere to host my database
+There is a highscore board, but it's not currently working because i have nowhere to host my database.

 Motivation :

-I made this game to learn how to use unity but also for show my personnal projects and for fun !
+I made this game to learn how to use unity but also to show my personnal projects and for fun !

-Tests :
+Code description :

-There are mainly 2 objects types in this game : Bullets and ennemies
+There are mainly 2 object's types in this game : Bullets and ennemies Until translation and despite written in french, most of the time classes' name are self-explanatory, since english and french languages share vocabulary or are quite close, sometimes...
   Bullets :
-    -Bullet are created and destroyed using the "pooling" method -every bullet class is inherited from abstract class "BaseProjectile" -Every bullet objects got a speed (can be negative), an initial position,a direction, a damage number (only positive) and a boolean which show if this bullet is perforating or not
+    -Bullet are created and destroyed using the "pooling" method -Every bullet class is inherited from abstract class "BaseProjectile" -Every bullet objects got a speed (can be negative), an initial position, a direction, a damage number (only positive) and a boolean which show if this bullet is perforating or not
     - Every bullet is destroyed when it left the main camera sight
-    - Every time you set a direction , the vector's lenght is always set to 1 as the speed is defined by the property "vitesse"
+    - Every time you set a direction , the vector's length is always set to 1 as the speed is defined by the property "vitesse", which means speed in french

   Ennemies :
     - Every ennemy class is inherited from abstract class "BaseEnnemie", including bosses